-With so many treatments being offered over the counter for heartburn today, it’s no wonder so many people ignore the potential dangers.
+With so many treatments being offered over the counter for heartburn today, it’s no wonder so many people don't realize it could be dangerous if left untreated.
 The fact that heartburn is such a common problem makes it easy to accept as normal.
 Many people don’t realize that something they think of as a mild nuisance could be a sign or symptom of a serious condition.
 The physicians at Needham Gastroenterology Associates are dedicated to helping patients learn the cause of their heartburn before it turns into something worse.

 How Gastroesophageal Reflux Disease Causes Heartburn